NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 Such companies are more concerned with losing their place in the market than they are with the health and safety of consumers.
 However, these manufacturers can be held liable for any injuries that result if their product is deemed defective, and if the defects are severe enough, the product may be recalled from the market.

-At Clark & Mitchell P.C., we can fight on your behalf to hold the manufacturers accountable and help you obtain the compensation you deserve.
+At Clark & Mitchell P.C., we can fight on your behalf as defective medical device attorney to hold the manufacturers accountable and help you obtain the compensation you deserve.

 Do You Have a Product Liability Case?